kanishka-linux/kawaii-player/README.md

 ### Apart from shortcuts:

-You can explore Right click menu of both Playlist Column and Title List Column for getting TVDB, Last.fm profiles for your collection either manually or automatically.
-If you are getting some problem while setting profiles from TVDB or Last.fm , or having problems accessing addons,then empty the cache directory '~/.config/kawaii-player/tmp', This option is available with right click menu of Title List and Playlist column also.
+User can explore Right click menu of both Playlist Column and Title List Column for getting TVDB, Last.fm profiles for their collection either manually or automatically.
+If user is getting some problem while setting profiles from TVDB or Last.fm , or having problems accessing addons,then empty the cache directory '~/.config/kawaii-player/tmp', This option is available with right click menu of Title List and Playlist column.

 ### Other Things for convenience: